Gom van Strien

-Gom van Strien (born 10 June 1951) is a Dutch politician, he has been a member of the Senate for the Party for Freedom since 7 June 2011.
-He was second on the Party for Freedom list for the 2019 Dutch Senate election.
+Gommarus Adrianus "Gom" van Strien (born 10 June 1951) is a Dutch politician, he has been a member of the Senate for the Party for Freedom since 7 June 2011.
+He has served as deputy parliamentary leader since 25 September 2012.
+He was named formation scout after the 2023 Dutch general election but resigned within days, after he was linked to a fraud case involving his former employer, Utrecht Holdings.

+Early life and career

-Van Strien was born in Geertruidenberg.
+Van Strien was born in Geertruidenberg on 10 June 1951.
 He studied physics at the Catholic University Nijmegen between 1970 and 1976.
-He then studied business administration at the Technical Vocational Institute of Twente between 1976 and 1978.
+He then studied business administration at the University of Twente between 1976 and 1978.
 From his graduation until 1986 he worked for Statistics Netherlands, he then worked one year for Rijkswaterstaat and then started working for Utrecht University.
 At the university he was first secretary and later director of the faculty of veterinary medicine.
-From 2000 until 2009 he was general director of the Utrecht University holding company.
+From 2000 until 2009 he was managing director of Utrecht Holdings, the knowledge transfer office of Utrecht University and UMC Utrecht.
+From 2009 until 2011 he was director of TrekhaakCentrum.nl.

+Political career

+From 1984 to 1988 van Strien served as chair of the local organization of the People's Party for Freedom and Democracy in Alphen aan den Rijn.
+Fellow party members called his term in office as unremarkable apart for his sudden departure.
+In 1999 he left the party after being disillusioned with the change in leadership from Frits Bolkestein to Hans Dijkstal.

+In 2009 sent an application letter to Geert Wilders to become a member of the Senate for the Party for Freedom.
+After the 2011 Dutch Senate election van Strien became a member of the Senate for the party on 7 June 2011.
+He has served as deputy parliamentary leader since 25 September 2012.
+In 2015 he called the Senate a fake parliament.
+In the senate he mostly deals with financial issues.
+He was second on the Party for Freedom list for the 2019 Dutch Senate election and was reelected.